panjf2000/gnet/README.md

 ## Usage

 It is easy to create a network server with `gnet`.
-All you have to do is just register your events to `gnet.Events` and pass it to the `gnet.Serve` function along with the binding address(es).
-Each connections is represented as an `gnet.Conn` object that is passed to various events to differentiate the clients.
+All you have to do is just make your implementaion of `gnet.EventHandler` interface and register your event-handler functions to it, then pass it to the `gnet.Serve` function along with the binding address(es).
+Each connection is represented as a `gnet.Conn` interface that is passed to various events to differentiate the clients.
 At any point you can close a client or shutdown the server by return a `Close` or `Shutdown` action from an event.

 The simplest example to get you started playing with `gnet` would be the echo server.
 So here you are, a simplest echo server upon `gnet` that is listening on port 9000: